 · Traffic Flow/Pedestrian Plaza: Re-routing of morning drop-off traffic and creation of a pedestrian plaza between the church and school

-· Fine Arts Center: Several renovations in the church/multi-purpose building will constitute ‘Phase 1’ of the creation of a Fine Arts Center:
+· Fine Arts Center: Several renovations in the church/multi-purpose building constitute ‘Phase 1’ of the creation of a Fine Arts Center:

 o Art Studio: